aakriiti2504/UFOs/README.md

 Next, create a subfolder in the repo folder named "static."
 This static folder will hold our static CSS file; this only means that it isn't being moved or altered externally.
 In VS code, right-click the menu and select "New Folder," and then name it "static."

 Inside the static folder, create another subfolder named "css" to hold the style.css file.
 We'll customize our webpage using the style.css sheet.

+The next subfolder we'll create is our "static" folder to hold whatever images we want to add to our website when it's time to customize it.
+Create the folder now and name it "images."
+But for now, move on to the next step—we'll add images later.

+The third and final subfolder we'll create is one to hold our JavaScript.
+Name the folder "js" and move the data.js and app.jsfiles into it.
+Establishing this folder structure is a best practice when creating webpages with JavaScript.
+It's important to keep things organized when creating a webpage using JavaScript components, as there are even more moving pieces than a static website.
+We'll be linking to images and a style sheet as well as JavaScript scripts.
+The organization presented here provides clearly designated spots to store the code we'll be working on, making it easier to locate them as we go.